-The HERE Open Location Platform Data API is a REST interface that provides access to data and data management functions.
-Data consists of maps and location data provided by HERE as well as data provided by HERE Open Location Platform users.
+The Data API is a REST interface that provides access to data and data management functions.
+Data consists of maps and location data provided by HERE as well as data provided by HERE platform users.
 You can bring your own data by creating a catalog then publishing your data to it.
 You can then share this data with the users you choose.

 The Data API consists of the APIs listed in API Reference.

 You may want to use the Data API instead of the Data Client Library if you are programming in a language other than Java or Scala, or if you require more flexibility than the library allows.
 Using the Data API requires more low-level coding than the Data Client Library.

 Get started with the Data API by exploring data, getting a credentials file, getting an authorization token, then discovering APIs and catalogs.

 For the terms and conditions covering this documentation, see the HERE Documentation License.

 The easiest way to familiarize yourself with data is to explore data using the HERE platform portal.
 Click Data in the navigation bar to see a list of catalogs and layers that you have permission to access, including HERE data as well as user-provided data that has been shared with you.

 A catalog is a collection of data that is logically managed as a single set.
 Click on a catalog to view its details.
 The catalog details page presents all the catalog metadata, such as description, tags, data coverage, creation date, HERE Resource Name (HRN), and a list of the layers in the catalog.